-We can say the first row to remove is two, remove the second and third row, and then keep the fourth and do that as a repeating pattern.
+We can say the first row to remove is two.
+Then remove the second and third row, and then keep the fourth and do that as a repeating pattern.

-You can see we’ve now got all the correct data cleaned in a nice way and we’ve got the 28 original email addresses.
+You can now see we’ve got all the correct data cleaned in a nice way and we’ve still got the 28 original email addresses.

 Now we can get rid of the Index column and rename the column headers accordingly.

 You can see that with just the Modulo trick, and then pivoting the data and with a little bit of cleaning, it’s quite easy to do.
-Once you get the hang of it, it’s probably about a minute to do the whole thing.
+Once you get the hang of it, it probably only takes about a minute to do the whole thing.

-So, if that’s given you some good new tools for your toolbox, check my next tutorial.
-We’re going to take a further look at this in terms of how we can automate this process in a repeatable way, using custom functions.
+So, hopefully, this has given you a few more ideas and tools.
+You can also check out my next tutorial.
+In that, we’re going to take a further look at some of the things we covered in this tutorial and also look at how we can automate this process in a repeatable way, using custom functions.
 I’m going to show you some cool tricks for debugging your custom functions as well.

 I hope you found that helpful.
 You can watch the full video below and check out the links below for more related content.